DESIGN

 VERGE GARDEN

-We are currently designing a beautiful garden in Brisbane where wildlife and people can connect and flourish together.
+We have completed designing a beautiful garden in Brisbane where wildlife and people can connect and flourish together.
 We are borrowing land right in the heart of the city: The Verge !
 Verges are small strips of land, between the roads and boundaries normally covered in lawns but they can potentially be much more.
 They are like the veins of our cities, moving us from place to place, potentially shaded by trees and surrounding us with native plants providing food ,water, shelter and sites to breed for our wildlife.

 Verge Garden Concept Sketch